 Individual therapy: Interns typically spend 15-18 hours in direct care services each week.
-Interns may elect to develop experience with one age group during the training year but will be expected to have a range within their overall caseload in an effort to develop familiarity with developmental differences across the age ranges.
+Interns may elect to develop experience with one age range during the training year but will be expected to have a range within their overall caseload in an effort to develop familiarity with developmental differences across the age ranges.
 People in individual therapy vary diagnostically and the training year is designed to aid interns in developing advanced clinical skills in the psychotherapeutic work with a variety of diagnostic groups.
 Individual therapy approaches may involve a number of theoretical orientations including different versions of play therapy, behavior therapy, cognitive behavioral therapy, humanistic approaches, and psychodynamic therapy.

-Group therapy: The range of group experiences include anger management groups, grief and loss groups, groups for children experiencing the separation or divorce of parents, and Dialectical Behavior Therapy groups.
+Group therapy: The range of group therapy experiences include emotion identification/psychoeducation groups for 4-6 year olds, 7-9 year olds, 10-12 year olds, or 13-15 year olds, anger management groups, ADHD group, and Dialectical Behavior Therapy groups.
 Interns may elect to work with specific age groups.
 Interns are encouraged to develop groups in which they have special interest or expertise as well.
 We also encourage interns to work with groups that they have had little previous experience with in addition to enhancing skills with previously established or familiar group approaches.
 Interns also run an ongoing 8-week parenting education class provided to community members.